 (a) Upon annexation of property, the mayor and city council shall assign the annexed property a zoning designation.
 Based on the DeKalb County zoning of the annexation property, the mayor and city council will assign the corresponding city zoning designation listed in subsection (b) unless mayor and city council determines that a different zoning designation is more appropriate based on the criteria set forth in Sec.
-210.
+212. Procedures for the zoning of annexed property shall meet the requirements of O.C.G.A. § 36-66-4.